 Beware.
-When we receive bad news or work email, we can project our negative emotions in response to our children afterward.
+When we receive bad news or work email, we can project our negative emotions in response to our children afterwards.
 Work to separate these.
-After your screen time, pause, breathe, collect yourself, and then engage with family afterward.
+After your screen time and using your phone; pause, breathe, collect yourself, and then engage with family afterwards.

 You might consider tracking how much time you spend on sites or screens in general.

 Apps like “Quality Time” can help you track mobile use and see where you may be spending too much time.
 This is very revealing and can inform choices.